 Four Personality Types

-Critical to the sellers success is how they can tailor their strategy to the buyers personality type.
+Critical to the sellers success is how they can tailor their delivery to match the buyers personality type.

-There are four personality types.
-This post will look at each in turn and offer some guidance and tips on how to manage each.
+I have taken this opportunity to look at the four personality types most widely accepted.
+This post will look at each of the four personality types in turn and offer some guidance and tips on how to manage each.

 Dominant personality types are goal-oriented, decisive, and competitive.
 They care more about results than personal relationships.
 They might not send you a holiday card, but if you deliver on your commitments, you’ll maintain a healthy business relationship.
 Dominants care deeply about the bottom line.

 People with dominant personality types are also relatively impatient and controlling.
 They want information — fast — so they can make a decision and move on.

 Dominants usually speak in declarative sentences and ask few questions, so if you notice your prospect says things like, “I’m looking for a new system,” you’re probably dealing with an Dominant personality type.

 Their volume is also a little louder than average, and they use animated, confident body language.

 - Professionalism is always important, but especially so when it comes to dominants.
 Always make sure you’re prepared for a meeting.
 If you don’t know the answer to a question, let them know you’ll follow up instead.

 - Dominants appreciate efficiency.
 Don’t waste their time repeating facts or building up to your point — cut to the chase.